Our craft workshops

 *Includes all materials + coffee, tea and cookies

-This is a permanent workshop in which we teach the techniques of Mexican cardboard making, applied to the making of alebrijes.
-The sessions are on Tuesdays, from 5 p.m. to 8 p.m.
+This, however, is an ongoing workshop where we teach traditional Mexican papier-mâché techniques applied to the creation of alebrijes.
+Sessions are held on Tuesdays, from 5 pm to 8 pm.

 Each participant decides how many months they want to come for, according to the evolution of their own creation.
 A simple alebrije can take about 3 or 4 months, but sometimes inspiration calls for spending more time and making a more elaborate piece.
 Here we will work in a welcoming and relaxed atmosphere, attending to and enjoying the creative process.